 Optimist Clubs are dedicated to "bringing out the best in kids" and do their part through community service programs.
-Optimist have the flexibility to serve the youth of their area as they determine is needed.
+Optimist have the flexibility to serve the youth of their area as they determine what is needed.
 Click on Club Locator to find a local club.

-Realtors for Kids Northern Hills Area
+Realtors for Kids

 RFK is committed to helping children throughout the Sioux Empire (all communities in Minnehaha, Lincoln, Lake, McCook, and Turner Counties) by providing financial support for fees associated with school and community activities, as well as other costs associated with improving their quality of life.
 RFK will help with travel expenses of getting a child to and from medical treatment.
 RFK does not accept requests directly from the parents of the child needing assistance.
 Requests will be accepted from referral agencies such as medical clinics, schools, social services, CASA or other child-related agencies, our members, and community members who know of a child in need.
 Referral agency on-line application.
 Referral agency paper application.

 Rotary's main objective is service: in the community, in the workplace, and throughout the world.
-Click on Club Finder to find local a club.
+Click on Club Finder to find a local club.

 Sertoma' s primary focus is on assisting people with hearing health issues and educating the public on the issues surrounding hearing health.
 Sertoma also sponsors community projects to assist youth and to benefit a variety of other local community needs, as identified by the individual clubs.
 Click on Find a Club to find a local club.